sebastian-dasse/bsc-src-hello-scalajs2/README.md

 - For continuous compilation of your changes type `~fastOptJS`.

-- Then open the following URL within your favorite browser: [http://localhost:12345/target/scala-2.11/classes/index-dev.html](http://localhost:12345/target/scala-2.11/classes/index-dev.html)
+- Open the `target/scala-2.11/classes/index-dev.html` in the browser of your choice.

+- Open browser console.

 ## Production